The Way You Need Them?

 Sometimes a unique ratio or other calculation is needed.
 Perhaps the font, color, or placement of objects on the page is not editable in QuickBooks.
 You might even need dynamic images – such as photos of items or different logos.
 Another common requirement is for conditional features (If X then do Y).
 Custom reports do this beautifully!

 Related data could be important – but you can’t link that to in-app reports.
 It could be as simple as needing a description for the Class – but there is no place to put that data in QuickBooks so it needs to come from another data source.
 We often use Excel for these kinds of situations – cheap and cheerful!

 Need to send the report(s) out to more than a couple of people on a regular basis?
 We love using PDF-Explode for doing that – major time saver, and for some, a game-changer.
 This has to be done using Crystal Reports, so we can easily add the details that PDF-Explode requires.

 7. Remove Bottlenecks

-a.
 Are you (or is anyone else) interrupting the work of someone in Finance to request a report on a recurring basis?
-Stop the madness and enable self-serve through a Custom Report using Crystal Reports & QQube!
+Stop the madness and enable self-serve with a Custom Report!

 8. QuickBooks Limitations

-a.
 Oh my – there are so many.
-Here are the general ones that apply to both Desktop and Online…
+Here are the general ones that apply to both QB Desktop and Online…

-k.
-The built in Dashboards are wrong if your account isn’t reconciled because it double counts the unreconciled transactions!
+- The built-in Dashboards are wrong if your account isn’t reconciled because QB double counts the unreconciled transactions!